MRCIEU/mr-kg/DEV.md

 For HPC batch jobs and embedding generation:

 - See scripts/bc4/ for SLURM batch job templates
-- See @docs/processing/trait-profile-similarity.md for trait similarity computation
+- See @docs/processing/trait-profile-similarity.md for trait similarity

 ### Common utilities

 The src/common_funcs/ directory contains shared utilities used across components.
 See @src/common_funcs/README.md for details.

 ## Docker commands